 Virginia B. Spivey

-Michelle Millar Fisher is a co-founder and Dean of Art History Teaching Resources (AHTR) and a doctoral candidate in Art History at the CUNY Graduate Center.
-She is currently a Curatorial Assistant in the Architecture & Design department at the Museum of Modern Art, New York, and a Part-time Lecturer at Parsons The New School for Design and the Frick Collection where she teaches courses on 18th, 19th and 20th century art, architecture, and design.
+Michelle Millar Fisher is a co-founder and Dean of Art History Teaching Resources (AHTR), a doctoral candidate in Art History at the CUNY Graduate Center, and a Curatorial Assistant in the Architecture + Design department at the Museum of Modern Art, New York where her most recent projects include co-organizing exhibitions Design and Violence and This Is for Everyone: Design Experiments for the Common Good, and co-organizing design symposium Knotty Objects with the MIT Media Lab.
+She is currently also a Part-Time Lecturer at Parsons The New School for Design and has previously taught at The Frick Collection and at Harvard’s Graduate School of Design.
 She first came to New York to work at the Guggenheim Museum where she developed her love of all things art and pedagogical. michellemillarfisher [at] gmail [dot] com